The ISKCON Toronto Blog - News & Events!

 If you are unable to make it to the Town Hall, but would like to share some ideas, suggestions or feedback, please feel free to fill out our form by clicking here or email us at firstname.lastname@example.org.
 You can also visit the Temple Council's website at templecouncil.torontokrishna.com.

-We hope to see you on Sunday, February 22nd - please feel free to pass along this warm invitation to your devotee friends!
+We hope to see you on Sunday, September 27, 2015 - please feel free to pass along this warm invitation to your devotee friends!
 Hare Krishna!

 The ISKCON Toronto Temple Council